copperwater/xNetHack/doc/xnh-changelog-8.0.md

 - Interacting with a foocubus gives 20+3d20 turns of intrinsic cold resistance.
 - Ice devils' cold sting can either strip their victim's intrinsic cold resistance like cold traps, or slow them down like a slowness attack.
-- Bribable demon lords will now demand valuables from your inventory as part of their bribe.
+- Bribable archfiends will now demand valuables from your inventory as part of their bribe.
 Giving them items reduces the amount of gold they want.
 - New "doomed" intrinsic, which treats you as if you have -10 Luck.
 Your base luck still exists, but is suppressed.
 It reverts to its underlying value when